nyno-kb/python-101/_episodes/02-data-types.md

 False
 ~~~
 {: .output}
-In this example we state that 666 is equal to 777, which it is not.
+In this example above we state that 666 is equal to 777, which it is not.
 Therefore, we get False as the output.

 These are the Boolean operations, ordered by ascending priority:
 <table class="colwidths-auto table" style="border:1px solid black">